emissary-ingress/emissary/reference/services/auth-service.md

     * `code` Defaults to 403

 - `failure_mode_allow` (optional) if requests should be allowed on auth service failure.
 Defaults to false

+- `add_linkerd_headers` (optional) when true, adds `l5d-dst-override` to the authorization request and set the hostname of the authorization server as the header value.

 ### v0 (Ambassador versions prior to 0.50.0)